This easy and delicious vegan roasted red pepper pasta is absolutely a must make! The flavor of the roasted red peppers takes it to another level!

 - Cook pasta according to package instructions; drain, toss in a touch of olive oil, cover with a towel and set aside

-- While the red peppers are roasting, bring 2 tbsp olive oil in a large skillet to medium heat.
+- While the red peppers are roasting, bring 2 tablespoon olive oil in a large skillet to medium heat.

 - Add onions and garlic and sauté until golden brown and soft – about 4-5 minutes.
 Season with salt and pepper and stir.
 Remove from heat and set aside.